Whatsapp Icon

 My caregivers

-So I didn't really have that many caregivers.
+So I didn't have that many caregivers.
 My caregivers were my hospital staff.
 My parents were the big ones who were caregivers from a distance.
 I just kept thinking about my surgeon and how lovely and nice she's been.
 My oncologist takes the time to talk to me.
-And she doesn't do this for all his patients, but I email him and he emails me back.
-My social worker who's always there to talk to me, or I have a psychiatrist now at the hospital because I had to change some of my medications around to deal with the side effects of the hormone therapy.
+She doesn't do this for all his patients, but I emailed him and he emailed me back.
+My social worker is always there to talk to me, and I have a psychiatrist now at the hospital because I had to change some of my medications around to deal with the side effects of hormone therapy.
 And she's always there for me.
 The nurses, every time I go in, actually give me hugs.

 Lifestyle changes